-For various items such as part counter values it is necessary to read parameter values from controllers.
+For various items such as cycle time, spindle & axis control or tool life management it is necessary to read parameter values from controllers.
 If you’d like to synchronize devices with each other or simply ‘tag’ a machine with things like work-order or operation number it is also useful to be able to write parameter values that can be read by CNCnetPDM later.
-For machines equipped with FOCAS-enabled Fanuc controllers you can use the utility programs fanucparamread and fanucparamwrite from fanucparam to do so.
+For machines equipped with FOCAS-enabled Fanuc controllers you can use the utility programs FanucParamReadGui and FanucParamWriteGui to do so.

 Important: If you’re using HSSB (High Speed Serial Bus) see notes on HSSB below.
 In both cases run the test directly on the PC with the HSSB interface card!

 If you can access the controller via the network it is highly recommend to use the program on a laptop with a network connection at the shop-floor in front of the machine.
 TOP